photoprism/photoprism-docs/docs/user-guide/settings/thumbnails.md

 # Image Quality Settings

-You may change quality settings for preview images in the Advanced Settings tab (not available in public mode):
+You may change the settings for preview images in the *Advanced* settings tab (not available in public mode):

 ![](img/advanced-settings.jpg)